mhowlett/ncpy/README.md

 happens and you still want to continue the transfer, simply start the server up again.
 Note however that the file must not have changed between server restarts.

-If you want to pause the transfer, kill the server.
+If you want to pause the transfer, you can kill the server and restart it when you want to resume.

 ### Development Status